RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 This should be viewed as your 'Quick Start' to setting up a Drupal hosted website pre-configured to follow basic [CI/CD Workflow principles.](../book/drupalcicd.md#what-is-cicd)  There is a complete documentation outline on [how all this is put together which you can move through page-by-page.](cicdoverview.md)  But here you are just going to be given the most basic of steps to simply dive right in.<br>

-We are going to make sure our local machine is set up like [outlined in the first part of the documentation.](prerequisites.md)  If you are a relative novice, you might first want to look at our [even more core basics](/book/Novice.md#setting-up-your-basic-system) to make sure you have those in place.<br>
+Make sure our local machine is set up like [outlined in the first part of the documentation.](/book/Novice.md#setting-up-your-basic-system) to make sure you have those in place.<br>

 ## Make Your Own Copy